- What GEO means

 4. Verify whether AI systems can read the content

-Even good content may fail if robots rules, CDN behavior, schema gaps, JavaScript dependence, or performance issues block discovery.
+Even good content may fail when robots rules, CDN behavior, schema gaps or JavaScript dependence block discovery.

 Example fan-out prompt sets